-The Student Accounts office is responsible for processing student account charges, collecting payments, processing refunds, distributing monthly itemized statements, and providing customer service to the students and families of The Master’s College and The Master’s Seminary.
+The Student Accounts Office is responsible for processing student account charges, collecting payments, processing refunds, distributing monthly itemized statements, and providing customer service to the students and families of The Master’s University and The Master’s Seminary.

 Our goal is to provide excellent service in a way that imitates The Master, while ensuring that student account transactions are accurately processed and properly recorded.

-We are located in Vider Hall, on the main campus of The Master’s College.
+We are located in Vider Hall, next to the main administration building on Upper Campus of The Master’s University.

 Statement periods are from the 21st of a month to the 20th of the following month.
 Statements will be sent by the 25th of each month for all accounts that have activity during the period or that have a balance (due or credit) at the end of the period.